jacobsa/aws/README.md

-aws
-===

-Go client libraries for Amazon Web Services
+Go client libraries for Amazon Web Services.
+Not yet ready for public consumption.